THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 All of that makes the job of a trusted advisor much more difficult.
 Some customers don’t take our warnings seriously, or they ignore them altogether.

 In 2006, Intuit made a significant change to the data structure and the way it is accessed, while still accommodating the way existing customers had been using the software.
 This means there may be data in fields where it no longer belongs because it’s a different data type.
 For example, there may be text in a field designed for phone numbers.
 If your file has been in use since 2006 or earlier, your data could be at risk.
 In this case we recommend a New File Creation.
-We found a customer last week who has been using their file since it was a Quicken file.
+One customer with a 2 GB file decided to cancel a report project he’d already paid for instead of cleaning up the data that prevented the file from synchronizing with an integrated application.
 No joke.

 Why File Care is Important

-There are many reasons file care is important – but the biggest is that you, the customer, can’t tell it’s happened.
+There are many reasons file care is important – but the most dangerous is that you can’t tell it is corrupted.

 Your QuickBooks users can help with file care every day.
 This means always closing all open windows before exiting the program entirely.
 Many users who access QuickBooks via Remote Desktop (formerly known as Terminal Services) only close the Remote Desktop window – and forget to exit out of QuickBooks.
 This can cause issues.